-Peter and Margaret are proud to say ‘have never met an Anchor that they couldn’t dislodge with the Catch ‘n’ Release Anchor Retrieval Device.
+Peter and Margaret are proud to say they have never met an Anchor that they couldn’t dislodge with the Catch ‘n’ Release Anchor Retrieval Device.
 Both Peter and Margaret’s passion springs from a dedication to protecting their own backyard (The Great Barrier Reef, Cairns Australia) as well as all endangered Reef Systems across the globe.

 Where it all started